sfomuseum/go-libraryofcongress-database/README.md

 * https://aws.amazon.com/dynamodb/

-Under the hood the code is using the [gocloud.dev/docstore](https://gocloud.dev/howto/docstore/) abstraction library which supports DynamoDB and a number of other document store engines.
-Currently on DynamoDB `docstore` collections are supported by default.
+Under the hood the code is using the [gocloud.dev/docstore](https://gocloud.dev/howto/docstore/) abstraction library which supports DynamoDB and a number of other document store engines (or "collections").
+Currently only DynamoDB `docstore` collections are supported by default.
 If you need to support other databases you will need to clone and update the code in this package to add the relevant `import` statement.
 For example if you wanted to update the [cmd/index](cmd/index/main.go) tool to add support for MongoDB then your code would look like this:

 ```
 package main